friends-of-presta/developer_tools/README.md

 ![Front Office](https://i.imgur.com/cvizNCp.png)

-Also, the Legacy Profiler is working as expected (ie like in PrestaShop 1.6) once enabled:
+Also, the Legacy Profiler is working as expected (ie like in PrestaShop 1.6) once enabled in performance page :

 ![Welcome Back, Legacy Profiler](https://user-images.githubusercontent.com/1247388/81765157-60b97a80-94d3-11ea-9236-6730ae18d5c9.PNG)

 ## Installation

 Open a CLI at the root of your shop and type the following instructions (Composer software needs to be installed).
-Also, the file `composer.json` needs to be present at the root of the shop: don't hesitate to complain [here](https://github.com/PrestaShop/PrestaShop/issues/20333) if it doesn't.

 ```
+cd modules/developer_tools
+composer install
+cd ../..
-composer require "friends-of-prestashop/developer_tools" && php bin/console pr:mo install developer_tools
+php bin/console pr:mo install developer_tools
 ```